Definition of Institutional Investors

 Few forms of institutional investors can face liquidity problems too.
-For example, an insurance company might see a sudden increase in the number of claims and pay-outs and this can severely affect its liquidity position.
-P/E funds mostly enter into time-bound investments, So they cannot withdraw before fixed maturity date.
+For example, an insurance company might see a sudden increase in the number of claims and payouts, which can severely affect its liquidity position.
+P/E funds mostly enter into time-bound investments, So they cannot withdraw before the fixed maturity date.

 Size, Regulation, and Control of Institutional Investors

 According to McKinsey estimates, the North American Asset Management industry controlled more than $88.5 trillion at the end of the year 2017.
 Institutional Investors own about 80% of equity market capitalization in the United States.

 Because of their big sizes and manipulative power, proper regulation and control are essential in any country.
 Countries like the USA have set up the Securities and Exchange Commission (SEC), Federal Reserve System (FED), Federal Deposit Insurance Corporation (FDIC), etc., to oversee and control their activities.